jembi/openhim-console/README.md

 ## Deployments

-All commits to the `master` branch will automatically trigger a build of the latest changes into a docker image on dockerhub.
+All commits to the `master` branch will automatically trigger a build of the latest changes into a Docker image at `harbor.jembidev.org/platform/openhim-console`.

 ---